brandur/org/drafts/postgres-queues.md

 <div class="divider-short"></div>

 <sup id="footnote-1"><a href="#footnote-1-source">1</a></sup> Although it is generally true that a Postgres index doesn't contain visibility information, there is an exception.
 If a process notices that a heap tuple is completely dead (as in not visible to any open transaction), it may set a flag on the index TID called [LP_DEAD](https://github.com/postgres/postgres/blob/master/src/backend/access/nbtree/README#L378).
 This will allow subsequent scans on the index to skip visiting the corresponding heap tuple.

+<sup id="footnote-2"><a href="#footnote-2-source">2</a></sup> It's worth noting as well that an [index-only scan](https://wiki.postgresql.org/wiki/Index-only_scans) can to some degree check a tuple's visibility without fetching it from the heap.
+This is accomplished through the use of a _visibility map_ which concerns itself with tracking the tuples that are still visible to _all_ transactions.
+The scan must still visit the heap to check visibility for pages containing tuples that have conditional visibility, but for most tables the visibility map will provide a significant optimization.